 That’s where your suite of marketing tools comes in.
 Every marketing department in every business, no matter how big or small, has an arsenal of marketing tools at their disposal.
 The right tools can enable your business to do the work of a full marketing department.
 So, what are the best marketing tools for online businesses for 2020 and beyond?

-Here’s our top picks 👇 (most of which we use ourselves 😉):
+Here’s our top picks 👇 (almost all of which we use ourselves 😉):

 1. Google Analytics

 The godfather of all marketing tools is Google Analytics.
 It’s where you can view and analyze the performance of your site and the user’s that visit your website.
 What’s more, it’s completely free.

 There’s a wealth of information and data at your fingertips with Google Analytics.
 You can extract and analyze data to get valuable insights about your visitors and customers.
 Measuring data like the bounce rate of certain pages on your site to see if some aspects of your site aren’t up to scratch is one useful function.

 Marketers can also go deeper into customer journeys and find at what point they might decide to leave.
 It is the holy grail of digital marketing tools and it’s a no-brainer at No. 1 on our list.

 Email marketing is still the best form of digital marketing boasting an ROI of 4400% ($44 return for every $1 spent 😲).
 So, when doing email marketing you need the most user-friendly and feature-rich email marketing service.

 Mailchimp’s intuitive interface and their impressive number of features available make this tool attractive and suitable for every size of business.
 There are two areas where Mailchimp stands out which make it the best email marketing platform.